LBTheory/HermitePolyTensor.jl/README.md

 `AbstractAlgebra.Generic.MPoly{Rational{BigInt}}`  type,  and  `AbstractAlgebra` methods should be used to further manipulate the polynomial components.

-Of  particular  interest  are  the  so-called  "probabilist's"  Hermite   Tensor Polynomials [2] — as opposed  to  the  so-called  "physicist's"  Hermite  Tensor Polynomials [2].
+Of particular interest are  the  so-called  "probabilist's"  Hermite  Polynomial Tensors [2] — as opposed  to  the  so-called  "physicist's"  Hermite  Polynomial Tensors [2].
 Either can be  obtained,  but  the  "probabilist's"  ones  are  the default setting for all function methods.

 ### 1.1.
 Feature Summary